trustoverip/spec-up-t-website/docs/intro.md

 Spec-Up-T is a tool that helps you write specifications.
 It is a tool for writing in Markdown and creates *one* `index.html` file.
 This `index.html` file is stand-alone and can be hosted on any webserver.
 Or double click it and it will open.

+Spec-Up-T works on Github.
+The specification is stored in a Github repo.
+Editing can be done locally in a suitable editor (Visual Studio Code is widely used), or can be done web-based via the editor provided by Github if you are logged in.

 ## Roles

 The following roles can be distinguished: